 Homebrewing requires a few pieces of specialized equipment in order to do it properly.
-Luckily, most of the everything is easy to find at your local homebrewing supply store or online, and the rest can be made at home relatively cheaply.
+Luckily, everything is easy to find at your local homebrewing supplies store or online!

 This is part of a series of posts on homebrewing.
 Check out Homebrewing 101 for more information about brewing beer at home.

 All of my homebrewing equipment cost me about $100.
 That is just the price for things that I needed to buy to brew.
 It doesn’t include the cost of bottles (which I got for free), brew pot (reused a canner), etc.

 Alternatively, there are homebrewing kits available.
 Typically, they come with everything you need for a small batch.

 The biggest difference between using a homebrewing kit versus making your own kit is the size of the batch.